flyerhzm/rails_best_practices/README.md

 Now you can customize this configuration file, the default configuration is as follows:

-    MoveFinderToNamedScopeCheck: { }
+    MoveFinderToNamedScopeReview: { }
-    UseModelAssociationCheck: { }
+    UseModelAssociationReview: { }
-    UseScopeAccessCheck: { }
+    UseScopeAccessReview: { }
-    AddModelVirtualAttributeCheck: { }
+    AddModelVirtualAttributeReview: { }
-    ReplaceComplexCreationWithFactoryMethodCheck: { attribute_assignment_count: 2 }
+    ReplaceComplexCreationWithFactoryMethodReview: { attribute_assignment_count: 2 }
-    MoveModelLogicIntoModelCheck: { use_count: 4 }
+    MoveModelLogicIntoModelReview: { use_count: 4 }
-    OveruseRouteCustomizationsCheck: { customize_count: 3 }
+    OveruseRouteCustomizationsReview: { customize_count: 3 }
-    NeedlessDeepNestingCheck: { nested_count: 2 }
+    NeedlessDeepNestingReview: { nested_count: 2 }
-    NotUseDefaultRouteCheck: {  }
+    NotUseDefaultRouteReview: {  }
-    KeepFindersOnTheirOwnModelCheck: { }
+    KeepFindersOnTheirOwnModelReview: { }
-    LawOfDemeterCheck: { }
+    LawOfDemeterReview: { }
-    UseObserverCheck: { }
+    UseObserverReview: { }
-    IsolateSeedDataCheck: { }
+    IsolateSeedDataReview: { }
-    AlwaysAddDbIndexCheck: { }
+    AlwaysAddDbIndexReview: { }
-    UseBeforeFilterCheck: { }
+    UseBeforeFilterReview: { }
-    MoveCodeIntoControllerCheck: { }
+    MoveCodeIntoControllerReview: { }
-    MoveCodeIntoModelCheck: { use_count: 2 }
+    MoveCodeIntoModelReview: { use_count: 2 }
-    MoveCodeIntoHelperCheck: { array_count: 3 }
+    MoveCodeIntoHelperReview: { array_count: 3 }
-    ReplaceInstanceVariableWithLocalVariableCheck: { }
+    ReplaceInstanceVariableWithLocalVariableReview: { }
-    DryBundlerInCapistranoCheck: { }
+    DryBundlerInCapistranoReview: { }
-    UseSayWithTimeInMigrationsCheck: { }
+    UseSayWithTimeInMigrationsReview: { }
-    UseQueryAttributeCheck: { }
+    UseQueryAttributeReview: { }

-You can remove or comment one check to disable it, and you can change the options.
+You can remove or comment one review to disable it, and you can change the options.

 Implementation
 --------------